Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 # HC-1

-HC-1 supports the Haken Continuum and other Haken Audio EaganMatrix-based devices like the EMM and Osmose.
+HC-1 supports the Haken Continuum and other Haken Audio Eagan Matrix-based devices like the Eagan Matrix Eurorack module (EMM) and Osmose.

 TODO: Picture